smallcloudai/refact-sublime/README.md

 6. Open refact.sublime-settings and add the API key

 #Pause
-You can pause and unpause refact suggestions by pressing ctrl + p
+You can pause and unpause refact suggestions by pressing ctrl + alt + p

 #File Documentation#